hbi99/defiant.js/README.md

 defiant.js
 ==========

 DefiantJS provides the ability for you to build smart templates applicable on JSON structures, based upon proven &amp; standardized technologies such as XSLT and XPath.

-DefiantJS extends the global object JSON with the method "search", which enables searches on JSON structures with XPath expressions.
+DefiantJS also extends the global object JSON with the method "search", which enables searches on JSON structures with XPath expressions and returns matches as an array-like object.

 For detailed information, please visit http://defiantjs.com